ceph/ceph/doc/dev/design/host-management.rst

 * stop *(daemon must be running)*
 * start *(daemon must be stopped)*
 * restart *(daemon must be running)*
-* get logs *(only available to daemons in a running state)*
+* view logs *(only available to daemons in a running state)*

-The **get logs** option uses cephadm's **logs** command to gather the daemons logs, allowing them to be saved on the Admins machine to support problem determination workflows and support escalations.
+The **view logs** option may use cephadm's **logs** command to gather the daemons logs, allowing them to be viewed, and potentially downloaded to the Admins machine in support of problem determination workflows and support escalations.

 Server Information
 ==================